babelfish-for-postgresql/babelfish_extensions/test/JDBC/README.md

 [INFO] ------------------------------------------------------------------------
 ```

-You will also be provided with the location of the `.diff` file which contains the diff between the generated output and expected output.
-The format of the name of the diff file is `dd-MM-yyyy'T'HH:mm:ss.SSS` where
+You will also be provided with the location of the `.diff` file containing the difference between the generated output and expected output.
+The diff file name is a date/time stamp, in the form `dd-MM-yyyy'T'HH:mm:ss.SSS` where:
 - `dd`   → date
 - `MM`   → month
 - `yyyy` → year